cc-jalvarez/cc-jalvarez.github.io/_pages/research.md

 author_profile: true
 ---

 I work within the fields of machine learning, causality, and fairness.
-I'm mainly interested in causality-based fairness, counterfactual reasoning, and ranking algorithms.

-I'm also interested in historical bias, and situational testing methods.
+I'm mainly interested in causality-based fairness, counterfactual reasoning, and situated knowledge.
+Implicitly, I'm also intrrested in Bayesian learning, graphical probability modeling, and the philosophy of causality.

-**Published papers**
+**Publications**

 **Working papers**